koenigstag/sqlstring_pg/README.md

 console.log(sql); // UPDATE users SET foo = 'a', bar = 'b', baz = 'c' WHERE id = 1
 ```

-This looks similar to prepared statements in MySQL, however it really just uses
+This looks similar to prepared statements in PostgreSQL, however it really just uses
 the same `SqlString.escape()` method internally.

 **Caution** This also differs from prepared statements in that all `?` are